toledy/spotify/data_mining.md

-With this step, the final dataframe has been created.
+By now, the final dataframe has been created.
+We will leverage this dataframe and its features to conduct EDA and to construct models in the following sections.